run-llama/llama_index/docs/module_guides/querying/response_synthesizers/response_synthesizers.md

 The following shows the setup for utilizing all kwargs.

 - `response_mode` specifies which response synthesizer to use
-- `service_context` defines the LLM and related settings for synthesis
+- `llm` defines the LLM used for synthesis
 - `text_qa_template` and `refine_template` are the prompts used at various stages
 - `use_async` is used for only the `tree_summarize` response mode right now, to asynchronously build the summary tree
 - `streaming` configures whether to return a streaming response object or not